Skills in Demand (SID) Visa

 • Training Levy

-The introduction of the TSS visa brings with it a new Skilling Australians Fund (SAF) levy to be paid at nomination stage.
+The Skilling Australians Fund (SAF) levy to be paid at nomination stage.

 The amounts payable per applicant are set out as follows: